De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Theoretical model

-A magnetic field perpendicular to the plane of the system is added.
-It results in the Landau quantization of the energy spectrum, such that $\xi_{\bf k} \rightarrow \xi_{n} = B(n+\frac{1}{2})-\mu$, where $n>0$ is an integer denoting corresponding Landau level.
-We note that here and everywhere below we count $B$ in terms of cyclotron energy $\omega_{B} = \frac{eB}{mc}$, where $m$ is the mass of $d-$ fermions.
-With that we rewrite Eq. (\ref{EqHyb}) for the system in the applied magnetic field,
+A magnetic field perpendicular to the plane of the system is now added.
+It results in the Landau quantization of the energy spectrum, such that $\xi_{\bf k} \rightarrow \xi_{n} = \omega_{\mathrm{B}}(n+\frac{1}{2})-\mu$ must be made in the spectrum, where $n>0$ is an integer denoting corresponding Landau level.
+Other than that none of the steps leading to the self-consistent equation Eq. (\ref{EqHyb}) are changed.
+One may wonder if the interaction Eq. (\ref{interaction}) will acquire a form factor due to the magnetic field.
+To see that there is no form factor we keep Eq. (\ref{interaction}) in the coordinate space, perform the Hubbard-Stratonovich transformation, assume mean field and only then change the basis to Landau levels wave-functions.
+In this way the Hamiltonian describing hybridization Eq. (\ref{interaction2}) stays the same in the magnetic field.
+We then rewrite Eq. (\ref{EqHyb}) for the system in the applied perpendicular magnetic field,

-where now summation is over the Landau levels.
+where now summation is over the Landau levels, and where $\nu = \frac{m}{2\pi}$ is the density of states.
+We note that the summation is over all $n>0$ Landau levels.
+The distribution functions in Eq. (\ref{EqMF}) may cut the sum whenever their difference will be zero.
 To sum over the Landau levels, we utilize Poisson summation formula

 where $g(n)$ is some function.
-We will first obtain all of the results for $T=0$.
-With that when the Fermi energy is in the gap, the upper band is deoccupied meaning ${\cal F}_{\epsilon_{n,+}}=1$, and the lower band is completely filled, ${\cal F}_{\epsilon_{n,-}} = -1$.
-As a result, the non-linear equation is solved with
+It is safe to use the Poisson summation formula in our case as the sum in Eq. (\ref{EqMF}) is over all Landau levels.
+In our further derivations we assume $\mu \gg \omega_{\mathrm{B}}$ which allows to set lower limit of certain integrations to $-\infty$ (see \cite{LK,LP} and Appendix \ref{sectionLK}).
+We will first obtain all of the results for $T=0$ and then analyze the $T\neq 0$ case.
+Setting $T=0$ and recalling that the Fermi energy is in the gap, the upper band becomes completely unoccupied meaning ${\cal F}_{\epsilon_{n,+}}=1$, and the lower band becomes completely filled meaning ${\cal F}_{\epsilon_{n,-}} = -1$.
+As a result, the non-linear equation in this case can be solved (see Appendix \ref{sectionB} for more details) approximately with